TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 `npm install react-router-dom`

-Add the following to `main.jsx`, we will talk about what is happening in a little bit.
+Add the following to `Main.jsx`, we will talk about what is happening in a little bit.

 ~~~jsx
 import React from "react";